 For churches that focus on certainty and conformity, addressing faith transition is no easy task.
 The very idea that a faithful person can experience a deconstruction is foreign and is often attributed to sin or a failure of the individual to remain true to the teachings of the church.

 These types of issues may be compounded by overbearing church leadership and expectations of individual conformity enforced by social and institutional means.
-(For example, in some congregations, individuals that show acceptance of LGBTQ positions may be marginalized or rejected, putting their “salvation” at risk.)
+People may be marginalized by showing support for particular social causes or uncertainty about church propositions.

 The resulting “cognitive dissonance” and social tension is painful.
 I have seen people address it in several ways.